massalabs/station/CONTRIBUTING.md

 3. Install Task
 Follow the installation instructions here: [task-install](https://taskfile.dev/installation/).

-On Windows, we recommend to run `go install github.com/go-task/task/v3/cmd/task@latest` and yo use task commands in a git bash terminal.
+On Windows, we recommend to run `go install github.com/go-task/task/v3/cmd/task@latest` and you use task commands in a git bash terminal.

 4. **Install Dependencies:**
    - **Ubuntu:** Install the following system dependencies using `apt`: